Professional Support for Small Businesses and Organizations

 9. Invoice & Payment: Process invoices and pay Contractors/Suppliers.

-10. Administration & Closeout: Complete modifications/amendments if needed and closeout the PO.
+10. Administration & Closeout: Complete modifications/amendments if needed, ensure compliance with requirements, and closeout the PO.